gvenzl/FlumeKVStoreIntegration/README.md

 **header:**

-- *HEADER KEY* = The HashMap key to be used to retrieve the actual key from the event header
+- *HEADER KEY* = The HashMap key to be used to retrieve the actual key from the event header.
+The HashMap key can be a String of any value that identifies the object within the Header as the value to be used as NoSQL DB Key entry for the event.
+The value in the header has to be a String and its layout has to conform to the [com.oracle.kv.Key.toString()](http://docs.oracle.com/cd/NOSQL/html/javadoc/oracle/kv/Key.html#toString(\)) format.
+If a prefix for the key is defined, the prefix will be added to the key retrieved from the header.

 **regex:**

 - *REGULAR EXPRESSION* = The regular expression to be used to retrieve the key from the event directly
 ***
 **noSqlDbSink.keyPrefix = *PREFIX***
 A defined prefix that will be used as the head element for the major key.
 This can be useful when multiple sources are directed into the same sink as it allows to logically separate events from different sources.